-NBC offered Musical Almanac, which also ran fifteen minutes, several times a week between May 1948 and April 1949.
-It doesn’t appear to have ever had a set schedule.
+NBC offered Musical Almanac, which also ran 15 minutes, several times a week between May 1948 and April 1949.
+It may not have had a regular schedule.
 For many years DuMont broadcast Captain Video and His Video Rangers five days a week (sometimes six times with an additional airing on Saturday).
 NBC showed Kukla, Fran and Ollie five days a week from 1948 to 1952; ABC would air the series Monday through Friday from 1954 to 1957.

 For the most part these programs were only fifteen minutes long and weren’t scripted (Captain Video is one exception).
 One scripted sitcom that ran more than once a week was Mary Kay and Johnny.
 From June to August 1949, NBC broadcast the series every night of the week from 7:15-7:30PM.
 Otherwise, the vast majority of scripted prime time programming was and always has been weekly.

 Except for a brief period in the mid-1960s, that is, when ABC sparked a short-lived fad that quickly saw each of the networks offering at least one program (many of them scripted) at least twice a week.

 Peyton Place Comes To Television

 When ABC announced it would be airing a twice-weekly, half-hour television series based on the best-selling novel Peyton Place, there were two things to be shocked about.
 First, the content of the novel, written by Grace Metalious and first published in 1956, was filled with sex and violence and many other morally objectionable things.
 The 1957 movie version was toned down somewhat but the idea of Peyton Place on television was still questionable.
 So, too, was the idea of Peyton Place airing twice a week, on Tuesdays and Thursdays.